hxsan-k/python/exercises/rpg-character/README.md

 Create a function named `create_character` that takes a character name and three stats: strength, intelligence, and charisma.
 The function should validate all inputs and return a formatted string displaying the character’s stats visually with dots.

+By completing this exercise, I practiced:
+- Writing functions with parameters
+- Input validation in Python
+- String formatting and concatenation
+- Using control flow (`if` statements) effectively

 ---

-## Prerequisites ✅

-Before starting this exercise, you should have completed the ['Introduction to Python'](https://www.freecodecamp.org/learn/full-stack-developer/lecture-introduction-to-python/) section and ['Build a Caesar Cipher'](https://www.freecodecamp.org/learn/full-stack-developer/workshop-caesar-cipher/) guided exercise on FreeCodeCamp.

----

-## What You’ll Do 🛠️
+## What I Did 🛠️

 1. **Function Setup**
-   - Create a function called `create_character`.
+   - Created a function called `create_character`.
-   - It should accept four arguments in this order: `character_name`, `strength`, `intelligence`, `charisma`.
+   - It accepts four arguments in this order: `character_name`, `strength`, `intelligence`, `charisma`.

 2. **Validate Character Name 📝**
    - If the name is not a string → return `"The character name should be a string"`.